massimomauro/FASSEG-repository/README.md

 # FASSEG dataset

-Welcome to the webpage of the FAce Semantic SEGmentation (FASSEG) dataset.
+Welcome to the webpage of the *FAce Semantic SEGmentation* (*FASSEG*) repository.

-The FASSEG dataset is made available here in 3 versions:
+The FASSEG repository is composed by two datasets (*frontal01* and *frontal02*) for frontal face segmentation, and one dataset (*multipose01*) with faces in multiple poses.

+If you use our datasets, please cite our works ([1] or [2], depending on the dataset).

+## Dataset descriptions

+### Frontal01

-- **V1** contains 70 labeled faces and the original RGB images.
-Original faces are mainly taken from the MIT-CBCL [3] and FEI [4] datasets. **This is the dataset we used in our paper** [1].
+Frontal01 contains **70 labeled frontal faces** and the original RGB images.
+Original faces are mainly taken from the MIT-CBCL [3] and FEI [4] datasets.

+**This is the dataset we used in our work [1]**.
 Images are organized in two folders - train and test - matching the division we adopted in the paper.

+### Frontal02

-- **V2** is an *"high-precision V1"*.
-It contains the same images as the V1 but it's much more precise in the segmentations.
+Frontal02 is an *"high-precision 01"*.
+It contains the same images as in Frontal01 but with much more precise segmentations.

+### Multipose01
-- **V3** contains labeled faces in multiple poses.
-Original faces are taken from the Pointing04 database [5]. **This is the dataset we used in our paper** [2].
+Multipose01 contains more than **200 labeled faces in multiple poses**.
+Original faces are taken from the Pointing04 database [5].

+**This is the dataset we used in our work [2]**.
 Images are organized in two folders - train and test - matching the division we adopted in the paper.

-Our advice is: if you need to compare with our results in [1], choose V1.
-If you need a dataset to build your frontal face segmentation models, choose V2.
-If you need multiple poses, choose V3.
+*Our advice is: if you need to compare with our results in [1], choose Frontal01.
+If you need a dataset to train a frontal face segmenter, choose Frontal02.
+If you are working with multiple head poses, choose Multipose01.*

-In any case, if you use our datasets, please cite our work ([1] or [2], depending on the dataset).
+## References

-[1] *Khalil Khan*, *Massimo Mauro*, *Riccardo Leonardi*, **"Multi-class semantic segmentation of faces"**, International Conference on Image Processing (ICIP), 2015
+[1] *Khalil Khan*, *Massimo Mauro*, *Riccardo Leonardi*, **"Multi-class semantic segmentation of faces"**, IEEE International Conference on Image Processing (ICIP), 2015

 [2] *Khalil Khan*, *Massimo Mauro*, *Riccardo Leonardi*, **"Head pose estimation through multiclass face segmentation"**, IEEE International Conference on Multimedia and Expo (ICME), 2017